UK Parliament honors lawmaker slain at constituents' meeting

 Ali comes from a family prominent in politics in Somalia.
 His father, Harbi Ali Kullane, a former adviser to Somalia’s prime minister, told the Sunday Times he was “traumatized” by the attack and his son’s arrest.

 Police have until Friday to question the suspect, and are working to determine what, if any, connection he had to Amess and why he targeted the lawmaker.
-The politician’s meeting with voters in the seaside town of Leigh-on-Sea was public and open to all.
+The politician’s meeting with voters was public and open to all.

+Amess campaigned for children with disabilities, women with endometriosis and — tirelessly — for the town of Southend to be made a city.
+The prime minister announced to cheers in Parliament on Monday that the queen had agreed to grant Southend city status.

-Amess was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.
-He was a member of several committees, including the All-Party Parliamentary group for Tamils, which promotes the rights of the ethnic group in Sri Lanka, and was chairman of the All-Party Parliamentary British-Qatar Group, which aims to build ties between the two countries.
+Amess was also a member of several committees, including the All-Party Parliamentary group for Tamils, which promotes the rights of the ethnic group in Sri Lanka, and was chairman of the All-Party Parliamentary British-Qatar Group, which aims to build ties between the two countries.
 Amess visited the Gulf state just days before he was killed.

 U.K. investigators so far have not found any evidence that the link to Qatar is significant.